 Keep in mind that when buying a 4-plex with an FHA or any other type of loan, the lower your credit score, the higher the interest rate you’ll pay.

-2. Use owner financing
+2. Use owner or seller financing

 3. Take advantage of home equity loans